 Contact Number: (218) 835-6535

 Originally from Bemidji, Murl graduated from Bemidji High School.
 He attended Bemidji State University, graduating with degrees in biology and chemistry.
 Murl and his wife, Sue, owned and operated a dairy farm for 30 years and he now farms with his daughter, Rachel, grazing beef cattle.
 Murl served 17 years on the Land O’ Lakes corporate board, where he held the office of first vice president for five years and served on the executive committee for 10 years.
 Murl also served eight years on the national Milk Producers Association board, three years on the Minnesota Association of Cooperatives board and 25 years on the Blackduck School Board.
 He was also one of the early organizers of the Blackduck Co-op.
-He and his wife reside in Hornet Township in Beltrami County and have two grown children and four grandchildren.
+He resides in Hornet Township in Beltrami County and has two grown children and four grandchildren.
 He was first elected to the Beltrami Electric Board in 2010 and currently serves as secretary.
 Murl also serves on the Square Butte Board of Directors.

 “I am a life-long supporter of cooperatives as a way of doing business.
 I believe my experience on other boards has given me a knowledge base that allows me to understand the workings of BEC.
 I also have had numerous lobbying opportunities that are beneficial as our co-op faces many new government policy issues.
 I have worked to continue my education in the broad area of electrification and recently became the first BEC director to receive the Board Leadership Certificate."

-Charlie Perkins - District 2 Director
+Charlie Perkins - District 2

 District 2 Director